 a sprinkle or two sea salt

 Add the onions and sauté until they soften.
-Add the cinnamon and curry powder and stir well for another minute or so.
+Add the curry powder and cinnamon and stir well for another minute or so.
 The direct heat of the sauté dramatically brightens the flavours of the spices.

 Add the sweet potato chunks and cauliflower florets and stir or toss well to coat them with the spices.